vsemi/anti-tailgating/README.md

 # Quick Start

 #### 1. Connect the people counting device to 5V USB Type-C power adaptor
-#### 2. Wait for the 10 fast blinks of the green light and the yellow light start to blink every sbout 3 seconds
+#### 2. Wait for the 10 fast blinks of the green light and the yellow light start to blink about every 3 seconds
 #### 3. Device is ready

 # Relay